Child in Need Plans and Reviews

 SCOPE OF THIS CHAPTER

-This chapter does not apply to children who are the subject of a Child Protection Plan.
-Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the Initial Child Protection Conference and in detail at the Core Group meeting(s).
-It will be reviewed by a Child Protection Review Conference.
-Please see the West Midlands Safeguarding Children Procedures in relation to the implementation of the Child Protection Plan.
+This chapter does not apply to children who are the subject of a child protection plan.
+Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the initial child protection conference and in detail at the core group meeting(s).
+It will be reviewed by a child protection review conference.
+Please see the Regional Child Protection Procedures in relation to the implementation of the Child Protection Plan.

 For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.

 See also:Placing and Visiting Children with Special Educational Needs and Disabilities or Health Conditions in Long-Term Residential Settings Procedure

 Child in Need Planning Meetings will follow an Assessment which has concluded that a package of family support under Section 17 of the Children Act 1989 is required to meet the child's needs.

 The Planning Meeting provides an opportunity for a child and his or her parents/carers, together with key agencies, to identify and agree the package of services required and to develop the Child in Need Plan.

 All Child in Need Planning Meetings should be attended by the child (depending on age and understanding), parents/carers and those agencies whose potential/actual contribution is recommended as an outcome of an assessment.